 Florida has a long and awful legacy of brutality between its police and the innocent civilians they kill (See Paul Minnick – Homestead, FL 1953).

 Corey was headed home from a late night gig when his car broke down on the side of the highway.
-That’s where he was shot down in cold blood.
-Here’s what longtime friend and musical collaborator Shaka Pace had to say about the life and death of Corey Jones, the perils of working late night gigs, and his own troubles with undercover law enforcement.
+The next moment he was gone.
+Here’s what longtime friend and musical collaborator Shaka Pace had to say about the life and death of Corey Jones, the perils of the road, and his own troubles with undercover law enforcement.

 Jacob Katel: First off, my condolences for the killing of Corey Jones.
 That shit is fucked up….

 Well I know him through the musician circuit.
 We’re all mutual friends musicians and stuff.
 I’ve known him for like 12 or 13 years.

 What do you think of what happened?